West-Lane-Translator/wlt_content/content/pages/HDTV/Channels.md

 Charge!\
 --

-\* You will notice that both the Eugene and Florence channel numbers are listed in these tables.
-This information will only be useful to you the first time you receive the station\'s programming.
-After once entering the Florence channel number or allowing your HD television or HDTV converter box to scan for local stations, the set or converter will
-\"learn\" the relationship between the originating station\'s channel number and the translator\'s channel number.
-Thereafter, you will only need to know and enter the channel number of the \"Eugene\" station to view the programming you desire.
-The \"Florence\" channel number will no longer be necessary or have meaning in the operation of your HD receiver.
+* You will notice that both the Eugene and Florence channel numbers are listed in these tables.
+This information will only be useful to you the first time you receive the station's programming.
+After once entering the Florence channel number or allowing your HD television or HDTV converter box to scan for local stations, the set or converter will "learn" the relationship between the originating station's channel number and the translator's channel number.
+Thereafter, you will only need to know and enter the channel number of the "Eugene" station to view the programming you desire.
+The "Florence" channel number will no longer be necessary or have meaning in the operation of your HD receiver.
 Be sure to read the documentation that accompanied your HDTV receiver for more details.\